DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

+>Download the example file that accompanies this exercise (Right click and "Save Link As...").
+A full list of example files can be found in the Appendix.
+[Python_Custom-Node.dyn](datasets/9-4/Python_Custom-Node.dyn)

 In this example, we will write a python script that creates patterns from a solid module, and turn it into a custom node.
 First, let’s create our solid module using Dynamo nodes.